magomimmo/modern-cljs/doc/tutorial-11.md

-In this tutorial, prior to extend our comprehension of ajax in the CLJS/CLJ context, we're going to get a better and deeper understanding of the features of DOM events management provided by [domina library][4].
+In this tutorial, prior to extend our comprehension of ajax in the CLJS/CLJ context, we're going to get a better and deeper understanding of few features of DOM events management provided by [domina library][4].

-To fullfill this objective, we're first going to line up the login example introduced in the [4th Tutorial][5] with the more clojure-ish programming style already adopted in the previous tutorials with the Shopping Calculator example.
+To fullfill this objective, we're first going to line up the login example introduced in the [4th Tutorial][5] with the more clojure-ish programming style already adopted in the previous tutorials about the Shopping Calculator example.

 # Introduction